grokible/sails-tutorial-1/TUTORIALS/TUTORIAL02.md

 the defaults for now which will have the effect of only allowing what we specify.
 Thus, extra arguments will be flagged.

-Note this does cause an immediate issue - Sails (Express?) adds an undefined "id" field to the request parameters.
-We'll need to delete it or it will get flagged and throw an exception.
+Note this does cause an issue as we have accidentally copied an "id" parameter, which may be added by Express or Sails.
+It's not a parameter from the incoming query parameters (it may be part of a base object).
+We'll need to suppress the copying of it (or delete it) or it will get flagged and throw an exception.

 Here is our schema:
 ```Javascript